by Eric Ferguson on September 16, 2014 · 2 comments

 On the one hand, unlike the NEA resolution, it stops short of calling for Duncan’s immediate resignation.
 But on the other hand, the AFT makes it explicit that the buck for the education secretary ultimately stops with the person who appointed him — President Obama.

 Delegates noted Duncan’s support for the Race to the Top competition, which gave incentives to states to tie teacher evaluations to student test scores; for the recent Vergara v.
 California equity-lawsuit ruling, which declared certain teacher protections unconstitutional in California; and for supporting planned teacher firings in Central Falls, R.I., as well as for saying that Hurricane Katrina’s reshaping of New Orleans’ school system was beneficial.
+(Education Week)

 Every indication is that President Obama is with the deformer crowd, and I wish I knew why.
 This is easily my biggest disappointment with his presidency.
 According to a big long survey (PDF), a largely uninformed public both strongly supports public schools (as it should), and more charters (as it most certainly shouldn‘t).
 Grounds for some measure of optimism, or at least determination in the face of difficult odds, is that the President has shown himself open to learned, rational persuasion in the past, on gay marriage for example.